DevHackerGamer/sports-live/docs/src/content/docs/guides/stack.md

   Render and MongoDB Atlas offer monitoring, automatic failover, and high availability.
 Combined with version-controlled workflows and automated testing, this ensures the system is stable and maintainable.

 - **Cost Effectiveness**
-  Using Render’s  hosting and Atlas cloud database minimizes operational costs while maintaining performance and reliability.
+  Using Render’s  hosting and Mongo database minimizes operational costs while maintaining performance and reliability.

 ## Architecture Overview